 Half-Staff versus Half-Mast: Which is correct?

 On national holidays of recognition, such at Memorial Day and Patriot Day, flags fly at half-staff between the summit and bottom of a flagpole.
 Or do they fly at half-mast?
-Many people use the two terms interchangeably when they see a flag flying below the summit of a flagpole.
+Many people use the two terms interchangeably when they see a flag flying below the very top of a flagpole.
 However, there is a distinguishable difference between the two terms.

 Half-mast is the term used to flying a flag midway between the summit and bottom of the flagpole on a ship, with the ‘mast’ in ‘half-mast’ being derived from the ship’s mast.
 Half-mast is reserved primarily for ships when flags fly halfway during times of distress or mourning.